kaiorosa1/100-days-of-code/log-r6.md

 # 100 Days Of Code - Log (Round 6)

+### Day 58: August 6, 2020

+**Today's Progress**: I worked on section 13.
+This section is an introduction to integration testing!
+I also worked on an exercise.

+**Thoughts**: I had so much to do today that I feel drained but I always like to do something in the day just for me to feel sane!

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/nodejscomplete/commit/498034e191197036411f6064befb088e17a65e62)

+---

 ### Day 57: August 5, 2020

 **Today's Progress**: I finished section 12.
 I could see with examples how to write unit tests, specifically testing objects, strings, and even exceptions!